dharmesh0209/SQL-Projects-/EPL 21-22 Analysis/Readme.txt

 3. Data Sources:
 This data is  acquired from Kaggle Website.
-LINK: https://www.kaggle.com/datasets/azminetoushikwasi/epl-21-22-matches-players
+LINK: https://www.kaggle.com/datasets/azminetoushikwasi/epl-21-22-matches-players Player stats data was scrapped from web to extract Assits and Minutes played data.
+Data was Scrapped from Fbref site.(https://fbref.com/en/comps/9/2021-2022/)

 4. Methodology:
 The project will utilize SQL (Structured Query Language) for data analysis.
 SQL allows for efficient querying, aggregation, and manipulation of large datasets, making it an ideal choice for analyzing the EPL data.